 Consistency is key to making any of the steps work.
 Babies are all about routine.
 They like to know what is coming.

-Once they are used to going to bed they will look forward to it and anticipate it.
+Once they are used to going to bed, they will look forward to it and anticipate it.
 Every bedtime will get easier and easier.
 Naps will be welcomed.

-Babies need a lot of sleep and they are more agreeable when they get the sleep they need.
+Babies need a lot of sleep, and they are more agreeable when they get the sleep they need.
 They are easier to put to bed when they get all the sleep they need.

 But it takes a while for them to learn how to put themselves to sleep.
+However, with consistency, you can sleep train them without having them cry it out.

 By giving them consistency and routine, you are helping to give them the tools to be good sleepers.
 To easily help your baby or toddler through a time change, slightly change their routine over a week or more.